dannellstjn/terraform-iaac/README.md

  The resources created using this template are AWS FREE TRIAL friendly!</p>

 <h3>Before you start</h3>
- <p>Make sure the database entries ,regions and other important variables have been changed in terraform.tfvars as required.
+ <p>Make sure  database entries ,regions and other important variables have been changed in terraform.tfvars as required.
  You'll also need to update the Database password information in the user.tfvars file.</p>

 <h3>